-I love oat milk in recipes for baked goods, and smoothies, and other cold drinks.
+I love oat milk recipes for baked goods, smoothies, and other cold drinks.

-But unfortunately, it’s not the best option for hot drinks as it can thicken, and it doesn’t froth as well as store-bought options.
+But unfortunately, it’s not the best option for hot drinks as it can thicken, and it doesn’t foam as well as store-bought options.

 HOW TO MAKE OAT MILK THE LEAST SLIMY